Passy: Early history

-The earliest mentions of Passy appears in the mention of a lease in villenage in 1250 by members of the Congregation of France.
-The Château de Passy (no longer existing) had been built in 1381, later renamed to Château de Boulainvilliers in 1747.
-During the 14th century, King Charles V of France authorized Passy's inhabitants to enclose walls around their fields, and a century later in 1416, Passy became a Lordship.
-In 1658, hot mineral springs were discovered near what is now Rue des Eaux where spa facilities were developed.
+The earliest mention of Passy appears in a 1250 lease of villenage by members of the Congregation of France.
+The Château de Passy (no longer existing) was built in 1381, later renamed to Château de Boulainvilliers in 1747.
+During the 14th century, King Charles V of France authorized Passy's inhabitants to enclose their fields with walls, and a century later, in 1416, Passy became a Lordship.
+In 1658, hot mineral springs were discovered near what is now Rue des Eaux, where spa facilities were developed.
 This attracted Parisian society and English visitors, some of whom made the area, which combined attractive countryside with both modest houses and fine residences, their winter retreat, as it was located between Paris and the Chateau de Versailles.
 It was dependent on the parish of Auteuil until 1761.
 Anne Gabriel Henri Bernard de Boulainvilliers was the last lord of Passy, after he sold it to escape the guillotine.